RadheyaM/Factory-Planner/README.md

 # Packing Calc App - Overview

 The packing calculator app is designed for use in a production scheduling setting.
-The plan allows the user to create, retrieve, update and delete runs of products and packaging and assign them to weekly plans.
+The app allows the user to create, retrieve, update and delete runs of products and packaging and assign them to weekly plans.
 Reports are generated in the detail view / live plan pages with information relevant to other team members involved in the physcial packing of finished products.

 # Table of Contents
 + [Planning](#planning)